baggio002/customer_profile_pipline/README.md

-# customer_profile_pipline
+## SPARK 3.5.7, scala 2.13

+### Usage

-build a scala/Spark pipeline, transfer data from cases dataset and analyst customer's behaviour.
+This is a Spark project transfer data from cases dataset and calculate customer's metrics.